Nocona Reservoir 2023 Survey Report

 Inland Fisheries Division – Denison District

-Fish populations in Nocona Reservoir were surveyed in 2019 using electrofishing and trap netting.
-Aquatic vegetation was surveyed in 2019.
-Historical data are presented with the 2019 data for comparison.
+Fish populations in Nocona Reservoir were surveyed in 2023 using electrofishing and trap netting.
+Aquatic vegetation was surveyed in 2023.
+Anglers were surveyed from March 2023 through August 2023 with a creel survey.
+Historical data are presented with the 2023 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

 Reservoir Description

 Nocona Reservoir is a 1,362-acre impoundment of Farmers Creek, a tributary of the Red River, located in Montague County.
 In 2015, water level returned to conservation pool elevation after having been at a much lower level for a prolonged period.
-Water level remained near conservation pool elevation during the study period.
-In 2019, the reservoir contained minimal vegetation.
+Water level remained near conservation pool elevation until fall of 2021 and has declined since.
+In 2023, the reservoir contained minimal vegetation.

 Management History

 Important sport fish include Largemouth Bass and White Crappie.
 Blue and Channel Catfish as well as White Bass are available to anglers.
 Sport fishes were managed with statewide regulations.
-Threadfin Shad and Florida Largemouth Bass (FLMB) have been periodically stocked in the reservoir.
-Aquatic vegetation was problematic in the past, but has become minimal in recent years.
-The management plan from the 2015 survey report included recommendations to stock Threadfin Shad and Florida Largemouth Bass (FLMB), evaluate genetics, and continue to educate the public about the threats from invasive species.
+Regulations to decrease harvest of large Blue and Channel Catfish were implemented in 2021 as part of a statewide effort to direct harvest to smaller individuals.
+Florida Largemouth Bass (FLMB) have been periodically stocked in the reservoir.
+Aquatic vegetation was problematic in the past but has become minimal in recent years.
+The management plan from the 2019 survey report included stocking FLMB, promoting the White Crappie and Largemouth Bass fisheries, and continuing to educate the public about the threats from invasive species.

 Fish Community

-- Prey species: Threadfin Shad were collected in 2019, whereas they were not collected in the previous survey.
-Electrofishing catch of Gizzard Shad was lower in 2019 than in previous years.
-Most Gizzard Shad were suitable length to be prey for predator species.
-Electrofishing catch of Bluegill remained high in 2019.
+- Prey species: Threadfin Shad were more abundant in 2023 compared to 2019.
+Electrofishing catch rate of Gizzard Shad has declined since 2015.
+Most Gizzard Shad were not suitable length to be prey for predator species.
+Electrofishing catch rate of Bluegill in 2023 was lower than 2019.

-- Catfishes: Sampling was not conducted for catfish in 2019.
+- Catfishes: Sampling was not conducted for catfish in 2023.
 Historically, Blue and Channel Catfish have been present in low-density.
+Flathead Catfish are also present.

 - Largemouth Bass: Largemouth Bass abundance was similar to previous surveys.
-However, more legal-length fish were available to anglers.
-Genetic introgression of FLMB increased in 2019.
+Legal-length fish were available to anglers, with occasional trophy-length fish reported.

 Management Strategies

-- Continue stocking FLMB to maintain genetic influence and trophy potential.
+- Continue stocking FLMB every several years to maintain genetic influence and trophy potential.

-- Promote the White Crappie and Largemouth Bass fisheries in Nocona Reservoir.
+- Promote the Largemouth Bass fishery at Nocona Reservoir.

 - Continue public education about invasive species.